mallsbahoney/MLFP-WIP/README.md

 There are 9 automated back flows that power the wallet, but the user flow can be summarized like this:

--Paying with CASH = MoonPay buy of SOL which goes to recipient address
+-Paying with CASH = MoonPay buy of SOL which goes to recipient address.

--Paying with CRYPTO = direct token send to recipient’s address using SOL or any SOL token.
+-Paying with CRYPTO = Direct token send to recipient’s address using SOL or any SOL token.

 -Once the Solana crypto is in the recipient’s wallet, it is either held, swapped to a diff token, or sold via MoonPay for cash.